Create a Dashboard

 - Text objects can provide headers, explanations and other information.

 - Image objects add to the visual flavor of a dashboard, and you can link them to specific target URLs.
+(While Web Page objects can also be used for images, they are better for complete web pages.
+The Image object provides image-specific fitting, linking and alt-text options.)

 Web Page objects display target pages in the context of your dashboard.
 Be sure to review these web security options, and be aware that some web pages don't allow themselves to be embedded – Google is one example.